ThioJoe/Auto-Synced-Translated-Dubs/README.md

 ### How It Works
 If you already have a human-made SRT subtitles file for a video, this will:
 1. Use Google Cloud/DeepL to automatically translate the text, and create new translated SRT files
-2. Create text-to-speech audio clips of the translated text (using more realistic neural voices)
-3. Use the timings of the subtitle lines to calculate the correct duration of each spoken audio clip
+2. Use the timings of the subtitle lines to calculate the correct duration of each spoken audio clip
+3. Create text-to-speech audio clips of the translated text (using more realistic neural voices)
-4. Stretch or shrink the translated audio clip to be exactly the same length as the original speech, and inserted at the same point in the audio.
-Therefore the translated speech will remain perfectly in sync with the original video.
+4. Stretch or shrink the translated audio clip to be exactly the same length as the original speech.
     - Optional (On by Default): Instead of stretching the audio clips, you can instead do a second pass at synthesizing each clip through the API using the proper speaking speed calculated during the first pass.
 This drastically improves audio quality.
+    - If using Azure TTS, this entire step is not necessary because it allows specifying the desired duration of the speech before synthesis
+5. Builds the audio track by inserting the new audio clips at their correct time points.
+Therefore the translated speech will remain perfectly in sync with the original video.

 ### More Key Features
 - Creates translated versions of the SRT subtitle file